Lapis Links

 (Return to top of page)

-Lapis was born out of a perceived longing and desire on the part of many to participate in meaningful retreat, where one can return, as Jung says, to "your body…your earth," and thereby retrieve one of the most precious resources one has for individual and collective healing.
+Lapis was born out of a perceived longing and desire on the part of many to return, as Jung says, to "your body…your earth," and thereby retrieve one of the most precious resources one has for individual and collective healing.

 Lapis was conceived out of a desire to focus on psychoanalytic work in more integrated and somatically aware ways - especially within the context of a rapidly shifting world whose very eco-body is in peril, reflecting the denial and neglect of our bodies…our earth.